amiradridi/Job-Resume-Matching/README.md

  1. We retrieved information from the job description using Spacy brule-based PhraseMatcher
  2. We implemented matching rules for the degrees' levels and the acceptable majors
- 3. We compared between 5 powerful word embedding models to generate the skills matching scores and we chose sbert for its high precision
+ 3. We compared between 6 powerful word embedding models to generate the skills matching scores and we chose 'bert-base-nli-mean-tokens' for its high precision

  ## References